 For reference, we took a video of our local dimming test.

 The peak brightness for the LG B6 is fairly good.
 It is quite similar in performance to the higher end LG E6.
 This level of brightness mixed with an infinite contrast ratio will make HDR content look amazing.
+Unfortunately the automatic backlight limiter (ABL) causes the fullscreen brightness to be very low, and it may not be enough to combat glare in bright rooms.

 Like the other OLED TVs tested before, the gray uniformity is better than LED TVs, but still isn't 100% perfect.
 On this picture you can see that the left and right side of the image are more bright and there is also a large band just right of the center that is a bit warmer.
 That said, the gray uniformity of the LG B6 is still very good and should not cause the dirty screen effect when watching sport like hockey or football.
 This may vary depending on the individual unit.